3 Inspiring Stories from the Plant-Based Health & Nutrition Movement

 Posted on September 30, 2019 by Estella Ramirez

-Imagine a world where people don’t suffer or die from preventable illness.
+Imagine a world where people don’t suffer from preventable illness.
 What would it take for that to happen?
 Many vegans already know.
 Plant-based populations often enjoy longer, healthier lives.
 Plant-based nutrition experts and medical professionals know that a whole-food, plant-based (WFPB) diet empowers people to achieve health and well-being.
 But how do we help others take advantage of this information to lead their best lives?

 For inspiration, here are three stories of VegFund grantees amplifying the WFPB message.
 These plant-based nutrition advocates: